t27duck/ts-pyl/README.md

 Scores are not editable once the game starts (ie, you cannot change scores transitioning from round one to two).

+During a spin, you may stop the board by either pressing the space bar or clicking the logo in the center of the Big Board.

 ## Big Board

 Round 1 Big Board is based off of the Season 2 Sepember 17, 1984 to February 4, 1985 configuration.
 Round 2 Big Board is based off of the Season 2 February 5, 1985 to Augest 21, 1985 configuration.